BiznetGIO/neo-obs/docs/usage/storage.rst

   To make a bucket with spesific ACL
   $ obs storage mb awesomebucket --acl private

+  To make a bucket with spesific gmt id policy
+  $ obs storage mb awesomebucket --policy-id c41e0a6f5e74663bexampleid

   To download an object
   $ obs storage get awesomebucket myobject